HEASARC/sciserver_cookbooks/introduction.md

   - [XMM ABC Guide: RGS Data](./xmm/analysis-xmm-ABC-guide-RGS-data.md): A tutorial on how to prepare RGS data for analysis.
 Based on [The XMM-Newton ABC Guide](https://heasarc.gsfc.nasa.gov/docs/xmm/abc/ "ABC Guide").
   - [XMM ABC Guide: Timing Mode](./xmm/analysis-xmm-ABC-guide-timing-mode.md): A tutorial on how to use timing mode data.
 Based on [The XMM-Newton ABC Guide](https://heasarc.gsfc.nasa.gov/docs/xmm/abc/ "ABC Guide").
   - [XMM EPIC Reprocessing](./xmm/analysis-xmm-epic-reprocessing.md): An introduction to processing data from all three EPIC cameras on XMM.
+  - [XMM ABC Guide: Sprectrum Fitting with pyXSPEC](./xmm/analysis-xmm-ABC-guide-spectra-fitting.md): A tutorial on how to fit EPIC spectra using pyXSPEC.

 ### 1.4 Machine Learning Modeling